stephencweiss/stephencharlesweiss.com/content/blog/2019-08-03/css-fit-content-to-window-flex.md

 That was the crux I faced when trying to get a layout to respond to the size of the window _without_ referencing the window or viewport.
 Basically, I wanted to know if there was a way to style my components in a way that it would appropriately constrain its contents which _wanted_ to grow.

 What do I mean?
-This video shows how the table _wants_ to grow, but if `internalScroll` is `true` it will collapse to only fill what’s available.
+This video shows how the table _wants_ to grow, but if `internalScroll` is `true` it will collapse to only fill what's available.
 ![Table grows to fit container](https://media.giphy.com/media/fxBhkyHhjEGpd3DXhd/giphy.gif)

-That’s a good start - but did you notice the `containerSize` prop that’s acting as the constraint?
+That's a good start - but did you notice the `containerSize` prop that's acting as the constraint?
 Since the screen size and resolution a user could be using can vary dramatically, I wanted a dynamic solution.
 That meant that while the `internalScroll` would be useful, it was only half of the equation.
 I also needed the container size.

 To add to the fun, the page I was working on looked a little like this:
 ![](./sketch.JPG)